 The SU Perdue School of Business offers a unique program titled "Business in the Atrium".
 This program invites you to visit the Perdue School to conduct information sessions, provide mock interview assistance, resume critiques, etc. The building provides an excellent informal environment for employers to come and network with our outstanding students.
 The activities are centered at an Information Table in the Atrium, the lobby of Perdue Hall, with its multiple gathering areas and video wall.

-Career coaching is offered through our Office of Professional Development, and includes business related self-assessment and skill development, short and long term planning, personal brand and self-marketing, interviewing, alumni referral management, and support for continuing professional education.
+Offered through our Office of Professional Development, career coaching is available to Perdue School undergraduates, MBA students, and alumni.
+It includes business related self-assessment and planning, employment research, personal brand and self-marketing, interviewing, alumni referrals, and support for continuing professional education.
 To learn more, please see: Erik Larsen, Director of Professional Development & Career Coach.

 Students who qualify for the Perdue Dean List will receive a congratulatory letter and certificate from the Perdue School of Business dean, Dr. Christy Weer.